 R. Scott King, BSME, Sr. Automotive / Mechanical Engineer ::::

-R. Scott King, BSME, Sr. Automotive / Mechanical Engineer with DJS Associates, can be reached via email at experts@forensicDJS.com or via phone at 215-659-2010.
+R. Scott King, BSME, is a Sr. Automotive / Mechanical Engineer with DJS Associates and can be reached via email at experts@forensicDJS.com or via phone at 215-659-2010.